prof-rossetti/georgetown-opim-557-201710/projects/savings-model/project.md

-# Project 1 - Savings Model
+# Project 1 - Retirement Savings Calculator

+> Adapted from a deliverable created by Professor Dillon-Merrill.

 You own and operate a financial planning business which helps customers plan for retirement.